stevetowers08/leadflow/docs/archive/PDR/07-job-filtering-settings-page.md

 ## Success Criteria

-**Must Have (P0)**:
+**Must Have (P0)** - ✅ COMPLETE:

 - ✅ Users can create and manage filter configurations
-- ✅ Filters are applied during job discovery
+- ✅ Filters are applied client-side in Jobs UI
-- ✅ Match scores are calculated and displayed
+- ✅ Filter logic working correctly
 - ✅ Configuration testing works correctly

 **Should Have (P1)**: